Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 For people with social anxiety disorder — previously called social phobia — these thoughts can be frustratingly common.

 You may often feel a sense of isolation if you have social anxiety, but you’re not alone.
-In fact, an estimated 12.1% of adultsTrusted Source in the United States experience social anxiety disorder at some point in life.
+In fact, an estimated 12.1% of adults in the United States experience social anxiety disorder at some point in life.

 According to the National Alliance on Mental Illness (NAMI), social anxiety disorder can also cause panic attacks.
 But learning about your own symptoms and what triggers them can make social anxiety much easier to manage.